Are you interested in working at the Laboratories of Cognitive Neuroscience?

 Research Scholars Program 2026

-The Research Scholars Program offers an intensive 2-year post-baccalaureate training experience at the intersection of research and clinical practice.
+The Research Scholars Program offers an intensive two-year post-baccalaureate training experience at the intersection of research and clinical practice.
 Based in the Division of Developmental Medicine (DDM) at Boston Children’s Hospital, scholars will work in an interdisciplinary environment within the Laboratories of Cognitive Neuroscience and Clinical Research Labs.
 Scholars will hold a full-time, salaried Clinical Research Assistant position, with protected time for mentored independent projects and didactics.

 LCN and Division of Developmental Medicine Fellowships